tuannnh/cv/index.md

 ## Currently

-I am a Data Engineer with more than three years of industry experience.
+I am a Data Engineer with more than 5 years of industry experience.
 My primary responsibilities are helping build ETL pipelines, including modeling, collecting, processing, and provisioning data
 Apart from my daily activities, I also help other operational teams with making automation tools to enhance the business working performance
 I am seeking to face any data challenges or problems.
 Feel free to reach out to me.
 I am glad to hear a ring from you